anton-simakov/ASFeedly/README.md

 AFeedlyClient
 =============

-Unofficial feedly SDK for iOS.
+An iOS SDK for [The feedly Cloud API](https://developer.feedly.com/).